Nubian bustard: Conservation

-Currently classified as Near Threatened by the IUCN, its main threats are hunting (particularly by wealthy Arab falconers) and habitat loss through overgrazing.
+Currently classified as Vulnerable by the IUCN, its main threats are hunting (particularly by wealthy Arab falconers) and habitat loss through overgrazing.
 Reports have also documented Nubian bustard hunting by local nomadic groups, and military/mining personnel.

 Civil conflicts in Chad during the 1980s and ongoing instability in Sudan have exacerbated hunting pressure due to proliferation of weapons in rural areas.
 Off-take has likely intensified in recent decades as vehicular access to formerly remote regions has increased.

 The Sahelian zone is experiencing widespread habitat degradation driven by expanding human populations and livestock numbers.
 Overgrazing by domestic livestock degrades vegetation structure and reduces food availability for bustards.

 Climate change is increasing aridity and unpredictability of rainfall, potentially reducing habitat quality further.
 Conversion of natural habitat for agriculture, though limited in the species' most arid habitat, is occurring at the southern margins of its range.
 Development of water resources and associated human settlement is fragmenting formerly continuous habitat.

 It is now very rare, and remains little-known; major declines were reported between surveys in the early 1970s and 2004, and surveys across several hundred kilometres in Mauritania in 2012 failed to find any.
 An uprating of its status to at least Vulnerable may be needed.
 Some researchers have documented significant declines in populations and suspect local extinctions in Mali, Mauritania and Sudan, and argue that the species may now qualify as Vulnerable or Endangered under IUCN Red List Criteria.
 Niger and Chad continue to produce regular sightings, largely documented through the West African Bird DataBase (WABDaB).

 However, important populations do exist in federally protected areas such as the Aïr and Ténéré National Nature Reserve (RNNAT) and the Termit and Tin-Toumma National Nature Reserve (RNNTT) in Niger, and the Ouadi Rimé-Ouadi Achim Faunal Reserve (RFOROA) in Chad.
 These reserves harbor the majority of remaining observations and likely support the largest extant populations.

 However, even these protected areas face challenges including insufficient enforcement of hunting regulations, human encroachment, and inadequate resources for effective management.
 The expansion of powerlines and other infrastructure poses additional threats, as bustards are susceptible to collision mortality.

 Conservation recommendations include minimizing hunting pressure through enhanced law enforcement and community engagement; preventing habitat degradation; excluding powerlines from core bustard habitat; and conducting systematic surveys to assess current population status and trends.